 It means that each Agent will establish 3 connections to three other Agents with same value of tag LAN as self.

-Agents with a tag LAN will establish two connections to Agents with another (different) value of tag LAN than self.
+Agents with a unique value of tag LAN will establish two connections to Agents with another (different) value of tag LAN than self.
 In other words, each of LANs will have two connections to another LAN.
-If you know that you have more LAN groups than you configured possible connections, only the allowed number of connections will be established.
-In this example, if you have 5 LAN groups, two of them will be remain disconnected (only 2 connections are possible between different LANs, as configured).
+If you know that you have more LAN groups (unique values of this tag) than you configured possible connections, only the allowed number of connections will be established.
+In this example, if you have 4 LAN groups, some of them may not be able to connect directly, but only thought a hop.
+See it illustrated below.
+LAN groups (offices) = London, NY, Paris, Berlin.
+Connections may be distributed the following way:

-Agents with tag LAN will establish only one connection to agents with tag CLOUD in total, i.e. each of the LAN groups will have one connection to a cloud.
-If you know you have two or more CLOUDs configured, the rest will remain unconnected until you increase the number of allowed connections accordingly.
+Each group of Agents with same value of tag LAN will establish only one connection to Agents with tag CLOUD (any) in total, i.e. each of the LAN groups will have one connection to a cloud.
+In the example above, only one connection from each office (i.e. by one Agent only) will be established to a cloud storage.
 The choice of connected CLOUDs is random.

 No connections will be established at all, if none of the Agents match the rule, for example, if a job has rule LAN-LAN:1, but all Agents have the same LAN tag.

-If the network policy rules are deleted from the job, all agents use standard peer discovery mechanism to discover and connect to all available Agents.
+If the network policy rules are deleted from the job, all Agents switch to standard peer discovery mechanism to discover and connect to all available Agents.

 If an Agent is not connected to any other Agent in the job with a configured network rule, it reports the error "There are no other Agents to connect to within the configured network policy map.
 Please review the network policy rule and make sure that the configured Agents are online".